Daily UI Challenge: Day 1-10

 - I used a fun monster, that matches the site branding, and gives a sense of calm or lightheartedness.

-- Injected some humour so the user gets some value from the page in the hopes of reducing frustration.
+- Injected some humour so the user finds value from the page in the hopes of reducing frustration.

 - Indicates it's a 404 error to provide some familiarity and so users understand what is happening based on conventions.